praneshr/react-easy-bind/README.md

 # React Easy Bind

-A class decorator for react(compatible with normal classes as well ) which automatically binds all the properties of the class and provide a powerfull API to work with react event callbacks.
+A class decorator for react(compatible with normal classes as well ) which automatically binds all the properties of the class and provides a powerful API to work with react event callbacks.

 ### Installation